NunoSempere/clarivoyance/list/index.md

 - ★★ The previous-but-one question without "for takeover risk reasons"

-- ★★ Chance that an EA org could create an auditing organisation that met the resolution criteria in the previous-but-one question, if they spent $50 million trying?
+- ★★ Chance that an EA org could create an auditing organization that met the resolution criteria in the previous-but-one question, if they spent $50 million trying?

 - ★ If auditing is voluntary and done by a private org, how much does being audited cost in USD?